nicklockwood/FastCoding/README.md

 The FastCoding parser checks for buffer overflow errors whilst parsing, and will throw an exception if the data instructs it to try to read past the end of the data file.
 This should prevent most kinds of code injection attack.

-Whilst it is not possible to use a FastCoded file to inject code, as with NScoding, an attacker use a modified FastCoded file to cause unexpected classes to be created in your object graph, which might present a potential attack risk (note that only classes that already exist in your code base or a built-in Framework can be created this way).
+Whilst it is not possible to use a FastCoded file to inject code, as with NSCoding, an attacker use a modified FastCoded file to cause unexpected classes to be created in your object graph, which might present a potential attack risk (note that only classes that already exist in your code base or a built-in Framework can be created this way).

 For the time being, it is best not to try to load FastCoded files from an untrusted source (although it is fine to use them for saving data internally within your application).
 A future release of the FastCoding library will attempt to address this issue by whitelisting classes for decoding.